-- For examinations, class tests or in-class assessment tasks, it is expected that each student will bring the necessary equipment, as well as any special apparatus indicated by the class teacher or on the assessment notification.
-Students should not expect to be allowed to borrow any equipment. - NESA has previously issued a memo stating that students in the HSC are not to bring electronic devices into HSC examinations and may receive a zero for contravening this policy.
+For examinations, class tests or in-class assessment tasks, it is expected that each student will bring the necessary equipment, including any special items indicated by the class teacher or as listed on the assessment notification.
+Students should not expect to be allowed to borrow any equipment.

+- NESA has previously issued a memo stating that students in the HSC are not to bring electronic devices into HSC examinations and may receive a zero for contravening this policy.
 Internet connected devices (including, but not limited to, phones and smart watches) are prohibited from the examination room and/or classroom at any time whilst an assessment is running, unless prescribed in the assessment task.
 Phones and smart watches that enter the examination room are to be turned off and placed in bags. - All teachers will be required to have a visible working clock for all timed assessment tasks. - In the event of an examination or class task being completed before the allocated time, students are expected to appropriately manage their behaviour so as to not interfere with other students undertaking the assessment.
 If students finish early, they are encouraged to review and edit their papers to use up the allotted time appropriately.
 With the exception of special circumstances, no student will be permitted to leave the assessment room early. - Misbehaviour or inappropriate behaviour will not be tolerated during assessment tasks.
 Students who are ejected from an assessment task should have their paper removed and the time they left the assessment recorded on the top of their paper including details of the disruption.
+An

-An appropriate consequence for actions will be determined by the Head Teacher Faculty or Senior Executive. - Where two or more classes exist in the same course, an in-class assessment task may be scheduled during different periods throughout the school day for Year 7-10 courses depending on the nature of the task.
-Students are reminded of the malpractice provisions of this policy (as outlined in section 5) and must understand that their interests are best protected by silence and not assisting students in a class who may have a similar task to complete later in the day.
+- appropriate consequence for actions will be determined by the Head Teacher Faculty or Senior Executive. - For Year 11 and 12, where two or more classes exist for the same course, all classes must complete tasks at the same time.
+For multiple classes in the same course for Years 7- 10, where possible, arrangements will be made to have all classes complete the in-class task at the same time.
+Students are reminded of the malpractice provisions of this policy (as outlined in Section 5) and must understand that their interests are best protected by silence and not assisting students in a class who may have a similar task to complete later in the day.
 Common conditions and marking procedures will occur for all students.
-For Years 7-10, where possible, arrangements will be made to have all classes complete the in-class task concurrently.
-Year 11 and 12 classes must complete all tasks concurrently.